micahcowan/bobbin/README.md

 The `tty` interface is used by default when you start **bobbin** on the command-line&mdash;unless standard input is being redirected from a file or pipe (or is otherwise not connected to a terminal).
 It provides a display of the actual emulated machine's screen contents, inside your terminal, using the standard Unix **curses** (or **ncurses**) library.

-To exit the interface, type Ctrl-C twice in succession (a single Ctrl-C will be passed through to the emulated Apple; it typically has the effect of `BREAK`ing a running BASIC program.
-We recognize that it is very easy to accidentally type Ctrl-C a second time after having done so once; in the very nearfuture it's expected that the second Ctrl-C will enter the debugger (described below), or else a more lightweight interface.
-(The `tty` interface is still under very active development, even relative to the rest of the emulator.)
+While in the `tty` interface, you can type Ctrl-C twice in a row to enter command-entry mode for **bobbin**.
+If you need to quit **bobbin**, you can type `q` followed by Enter from the command-entry mode.
+Type `help` and Enter to see some other commands you can use.
+The `help` message will only stay on your screen for ten seconds&mdash;but if you re-enter command mode again while the `help` text is still on the screen, it will stay there until you leave command mode again (by typing another command, or simply Enter by itself).

+Similarly, any warning messages will only display for two seconds before disappearing&mdash;if you need more time to read a message on the screen, type Control-C twice to enter command mode and give yourself more time to read.
+At some future point we will probably keep a backlog of such messages, and provide a command for viewing it.
+In the current version of **bobbin**, however, once a message disappears it cannot be reviewed.

 The `tty` is a few steps closer to "realistic" than the strictly line-oriented `simple` interface, and is adequate for most strictly-textual software that runs on 8-bit Apple machines.
 However, there are important drawbacks and caveats:

  - In 40-column mode, the screen has a strange aspect-ratio on most terminals.
 This is because typical terminal emulators use fonts that look good at 80 columns by 25 lines, and so are half the width needed to make 40 columns look "full".
  - Only ASCII (and Unicode) characters are available.
-This means that the various "mousetext" characters available from the Apple \]\[e and onwards, are not available for display on a Unix terminal.
+This means that the various "mousetext" characters available from the enhanced Apple //e and onwards, are not available for display on a Unix terminal.
 Actually, Unicode *does* include the Apple mousetext characters as part of the standard, but as of now they are not widely implemented, so no attempt is currently being made for **bobbin** to use them at the terminal interface.
- - Even after Apple \]\[e emulation is supported, this interface (as well as the `simple` one) will remain unable to support the often-important "any key" functionality of the keyboard strobe software switch.
-The reason being that Unix-style terminals do not have commonly have a way to detect if a key is currently being pressed, so we don't have this information to pass along to the Apple \]\[e.
+ - This interface (as well as the `simple` one) will remain unable to support the often-important "any key" functionality of the keyboard strobe software switch. present in the Apple \]\[e.
+The reason being that Unix-style terminals do not commonly have a way to detect if a key is currently being pressed, so we don't have this information to pass along to the Apple \]\[e.
 Therefore, if a piece of software (usually a game), perhaps after detecting that it's running in an "Apple \]\[e", depends on this functionality, it will not behave correctly under the `tty` interface.
+Games intended to work on earlier Apple models are fine, since they don't expect to be able to detect whether a key is down (typically, older games feature movement that continues until a different key is pressed, rather than checking for a key to be released).

 ### The "simple" interface